-Green tea is so good for you that it's even got researchers raving.
+Green tea is so good for you that it's even got some researchers raving.

-Why is green tea so good for you?
+Green tea’s biggest benefit?
 "It's all about the catechin content," says Beth Reardon, RD, a Boston nutritionist.
 Catechins are antioxidants that fight and may even prevent cell damage.
-Green tea is not processed much before it is poured in your cup, so it is rich in catechins.
+Green tea is not processed much before it's poured in your cup, so it's rich in catechins.

 What’s good for the heart is usually good for the brain; your brain needs healthy blood vessels, too.
 In one Swiss study, MRIs revealed that people who drank green tea had greater activity in the working-memory area of their brains.
 Green tea has also been shown to help block the formation of plaques that are linked to Alzheimer's disease.

 Green tea seems to help keep blood sugar stable in people with diabetes.
 Because catechins lower cholesterol and blood pressure, they can help protect against the damage a high-fat diet can cause, Ochner says.

 Sorry, but no drink or food melts the pounds off.
 While some evidence suggests that the active ingredient in green tea, EGCG, may help you drop a few pounds, other studies show no effect.

 But green tea is a smart swap for sugary drinks.